‘Teen Mom OG’ Dad Called ‘Angry’ And ‘Hateful’ Towards His Family

 — Debra Danielsen (@ddanielsen) December 10, 2017

 Teen Mom OG fans can watch the current season, which airs Monday nights at 9 p.m. on MTV.
-Debra Danielson’s book, Vapor: A true Story of How I Fell Victim To Catfhising, is now available for purchase on Amazon.
+Debra Danielson’s book, Vapor: A True Story of How I Fell Victim To Catfishing, is now available for purchase on Amazon.